dojo/docs/dojo/data/ItemFileReadStore.rst

 	]
       };

-      //This function performs some basic dojo initialization.
+      // This function performs some basic dojo initialization.
 In this case it connects the button
-      //onClick to a function which invokes the fetch().
+      // onClick to a function which invokes the fetch().
 The fetch function queries for all items
-      //and provides callbacks to use for completion of data retrieval or reporting of errors. function init4 () {
+      // and provides callbacks to use for completion of data retrieval or reporting of errors. function init4 () {
-        //Define the comparator function for status.
-        sortStore.comparatorMap = {};
+        // Define the comparator function for status. sortStore.comparatorMap = {};
         sortStore.comparatorMap["status"] = function(a,b) {
           var ret = 0;